Build Your Own DIY Industrial Pipe Shelves with Tutorial, Step-by-step Instructions, Detailed Supply List, Pipe Shelf

 This is a summer decor version of my shelf.
 I really wanted more white accents.
 And the pop of natural green felt very fresh.

-These industrial pipe shelves are like a decor entity all to themselves.
+These iron pipe shelves are like a decor entity all to themselves.
 I enjoy decorating them and changing them up every season.

 And the funniest part about this project?
 My hubby loves them at lest as much as I do.
 Go figure.

 If you loved this easy industrial pipe shelves project, check out these other do-it-yourself home decor projects.